mlieshoff/brawljars/README.md

 ## Why we don't use the Swagger scheme?

 A big sorry for that, but the quality of that scheme changes from day to day.
-Another big sorry, but the OpenApi Java generator is producing code quality we like much.
+Another big sorry, but the OpenApi Java generator is producing code quality we don't like much.
 That's simple why :) If you think the same way (it may differ from case to case of course), feel free to continue using our wrapper.

 ## Why we moved to the amazing services of packagecloud?